nghovi/python_scripts/read_me.txt

     Chapter 15: Designing and implementing a minute/hour counter: I'm so trivial.
 I'm a journey man, not a master.

+The Pragmatic Programmer
+Chapter1 A pragmatic philosophy
+    The cat ate my source code:
+        Tip3: provide options, don't make lame excuse Software entropy: A broken window vs Putting out fires
+        Tip4: don't live with a broken window
+    Stone soup and boiled frogs:
+        Tip5: Be a catalyst for change: for the soldiers
+        Tip6: Remember the big picture: for the villagers Good-enough software:
+        Tip7: Make quality a requirements issue
+    Your knowledge portfolio:
+        Tip8: Invest regularly in your knowledge portfolio
+        Tip9: Critically analyze what you read and hear
+    Communicate:
+        Know what you want to say
+        Know your audience
+        Choose your moment/Choose a style/make it look good/involve your audience/be a listener/get back to people
+        Tip10: It's both what you say and the way you say it Chapter2 A pragmatic approach

 q: InnoDB and MyISam ?
 q: int(5), char(23), var_char(200) ? in sql mean 5 byte ?